RECON INTEL | 6 Minute Read

 The ideal season for beginner surfers in Costa Rica is the dry season, spanning November to April, when smaller South Pacific swells yield mild, glassy, waist-high peaks.

 If you consult seasoned professionals, they will often warn you away from Costa Rica’s dry season (November to April).
 They’ll complain that the “massive South Pacific wave machine is asleep,” leaving the coastline with smaller, weaker swells.
-For a novice, however, this is your absolute golden ticket.
+For a novice learning the basics of beginner surf Costa Rica style, however, this is your absolute golden ticket.
 The irony of the professional’s “bad” season is that its waist-high, highly manageable swells provide the exact environment you need to master the pop-up without being crushed by a heavy overhead peak.

 Furthermore, the dry season introduces the legendary “Papagayos.”
 In the northern regions like Guanacaste, these winds are a game-changer for wave quality.